hy172574895/EasyCompleteYou/ReadMe.md

 ## Cooperate with [Ultisnips](https://github.com/SirVer/ultisnips)
 `Ultisnips` is a separate plugin, so you have to install it separately.
-We are strongly suggest you to install `Ultisnips` to get better experience.
+We are strongly recommend you to install `Ultisnips` to get better experience.
 ---
 Check out the doc of ultisnips, to change some default mappings such as expanding a snippet. the default values of ultisnips for `g:UltiSnipsExpandTrigger` is '\<Tab\>', but this values conflict with ECY that `g:ECY_select_items`.